Best PS5 Black Friday deals we've seen so far in 2023 UK sales | Radio Times

 EA SPORTS FC 24

-What’s the deal: EA SPORTS FC 24 has been slashed to under £60 at Amazon, saving you 16% on this incredible new football game.
+What’s the deal: EA SPORTS FC 24 has been slashed to under £45 at John Lewis, saving you 36 per cent on this incredible new football game.

 Why we chose it: You won't find a more realistic match day experience in the gaming world than this.
 From the commentary and crowd noises to the rhythm and fluidity of the players, this is as close to real football as it gets.
 And it's all controlled by you, what could be better than that?